-We are proud to offer DWI assessments both online and in-person.
+We are proud to offer DWI assessments both online and in-person for those who live in NC and who also received a DWI in NC.

 What to Expect

-A DWI Substance Abuse Assessment is an alcohol abuse and drug abuse assessment consisting of an interview by a Licensed or Certified Substance Abuse Counselor and a structured assessment questionnaire to determine if a person has a problem with alcohol or drugs.
+A DWI Substance Use Assessment is an alcohol and drug use assessment consisting of an interview by a Licensed or Certified Substance Use Counselor and a structured assessment questionnaire to a person’s relationship with alcohol and/or drugs.

 First Step Services, LLC is fully licensed by NC DWI Services and will assist you with your assessment in a professional, confidential and timely manner.
-First Step will often complete an assessment the day you call to request an appointment.
+First Step will often complete an assessment within 24-48 hours of when you call to request an appointment.

 COMPLETING YOUR ASSESSMENT